-2.4.1 The requirements and standard practices established in this NASA Technical Standard do not supersede or waive existing requirements and standard practices found in other Agency documentation, or in applicable laws and regulations unless a specific exemption has been obtained by the Office of the NASA Chief Engineer.

-2.4.2 Conflicts between this NASA Technical Standard and other requirements documents are resolved by the delegated Technical Authority.
+- 2.4.1 The requirements and standard practices established in this Standard do not supersede or waive existing requirements and standard practices found in other Agency documentation or in applicable laws and regulations unless a specific exemption has been obtained by the Office of the NASA Chief Engineer. - 2.4.2 Conflicts between this Standard and other requirements documents will be resolved by the delegated NASA Technical Authority.